Boise, Idaho and Mészkő, Transylvania

 Members of the Boise Fellowship have made several pilgrimages to Mészkő and Idaho has had visitors from Transylvania.
 In the summer of 2010, the BUUF Women’s Quilt Project delivered a gift of love and connection.
 The word had spread through the village that there was a surprise gift from the women of BUUF.
 No one saw the quilt until the formal presentation at the close of their church service on Sunday morning.

-Irene Rush read Harriet Shaklee's words in English.
-Mészkő's minister Robert Balint prepared his translation carefully, "Harriet's words are poetic.
-I want to be sure to translate them in their poetic style."
-Alan Schwartzman and Mike Weiss held up the quilt for all to see.
+Former BUUF member Irene Rush read a message in English from the head of our QUUilters group, Harriet Shaklee.
+Mészkő’s minister, Róbert Bálint, prepared his translation carefully, “Harriet’s words are poetic.
+I want to be sure to translate them in their poetic style.”